Proven-Paradox/shaper-system/Handbook.md

 # Chapter 1: How to Play
 One of the most important things separating a roleplaying game from simple pretend is the addition of rules.
 In a game with no rules, it can be difficult to make something bad happen to another character.
 And a story where nothing bad happens to the heroes has no sense of adversity.
 Maybe that doesn’t bother you, in which case feel free to get with friends and have a great time just playing pretend with each other, societal norms be damned.
 But if you want to participate in a story where the stakes are high, danger is everywhere, and you don’t know what will happen to your character, you need rules and randomization to make things unpredictable.

+###Some general rules
+Here are a few general rules that we need to get out of the way, just so there is no confusion.

+You count as your own ally.
+You can target yourself with anything that is listed to target allies.

+Round down during dice rolls.
+If you ever have a fraction, just cut off the fractional bit entirely.
+Even if your roll is (somehow?)
+13.9, it should still be rounded down to a 13.

+In combat, defenders win ties.
+For example, if using an offensive Ability results in the accuracy role matching the defender’s Defense, the Ability misses and the defender suffers no consequence.

+For a tie during opposed skill checks (such as Empathy versus Deception, or Awareness versus Stealth), both characters reroll until there is no tie.
+Any Boon or Bane on the rolls still apply when rerolling due to a tie.

+If a damage type is not listed, assume the damage to be physical.

 ## Rolling Dice
 In general when you are asked to roll dice in Story Shaper, you will roll a pair of ten sided dice.
 This gets you a range of 2 to 20, with results in the middle being significantly more likely than extreme results.
 You will then take the two dice, add the results together, and add a modifier to that which is based on your character’s attributes (more on that later).
 The higher the result, the better you did at the task in question.